Pair skating: Later years

 Pair skating, which has never included a compulsory phase like the other figure skating disciplines, did not require a short program until the early 1960s, when the ISU "instituted a short program of required moves" as the first part of pair competitions.
 The change was due "to a few controversial decisions in the 1950s and the discipline's increasing technical complexities".
 In 1964, at the European Championships in Grenoble, France, and the 1964 World Championships in Dortmund, West Germany, and during the Olympics in 1968, a two-and-a-half-minute-long technical program was added, later called the short program, which constituted one-third of a team's scores.
 The arrangement of the specific moves, also unlike compulsory figures for single skaters and the compulsory dance for ice dancers, was up to each pair team.
-The short programs introduced in single men and women competitions in 1973 were modeled after the pair skating short program, and the structure of competitions in both single and pair competitions have been identical since the elimination of compulsory figures in 1990.
+The short programs introduced in single men and women competitions in 1973 were modeled after the pair skating short program, and the structure of competitions in both single and pair competitions has been identical since the elimination of compulsory figures in 1990.

 A judging scandal at the 2002 Winter Olympics in Salt Lake City, Utah, "ushered in sweeping reforms in the scoring system" of figure skating competitions.
 The scandal, which centered around Canadian pair team Jamie Sale and David Pelletier and Russian pair team Elena Berezhnaya and Anton Sikharulidze, brought about the end of the 6.0 scoring system and the implementation of the ISU Judging System, starting in 2004.

 According to Caroline Silby, a consultant with U.S. Figure Skating, pair teams, as well as ice dance teams, have the added challenge of strengthening partnerships and ensuring that teams stay together for several years.
 Silby states, "Conflict between partners that is consistent and unresolved can often lead to the early demise or break-up of a team".
 Challenges for both pairs and dancers, which can make conflict resolution and communication difficult, include: the fewer number of available boys for girls to find partnerships; different priorities regarding commitment and scheduling; differences in partners' ages and developmental stages; differences in family situations; the common necessity of one or both partners moving to train at a new facility; and different skill levels when the partnership is formed.
 Silby estimates that due to the lack of effective communication among pair teams, there is a "six-fold increase in the risk of national-level figure skating teams splitting".
 Teams with strong skills in communication and conflict resolution, however, tend to produce "highest-placing finishers at national championship events".

+In October 2022, Skate Canada, the federation that oversees figure skating in Canada, changed the wording in its by-laws to make pairs and ice dance teams composed of any "two skaters", without reference to gender.
+According to reporter JZ Goh, the rule change meant that teams no longer must be made up of one man and one woman, allowing same-gender and non-binary teams to compete at all levels in Canada.